Sina-Mitiku/LA_NodeProject/README.md

-Note: This is a group project which I was part of.
+Note: This is a group project which I was part of a software development bootcamp program.
 I contributed almost in all of the project components specially react.

 # Kraken Pets!